Organization

 The permissionless

-instruction imposes no restrictions on theamount
+deposit_splinstruction imposes no restrictions on theamount.

 It is recommended to introduce a minimum deposit amount.